Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - Export and print schedules

-You're building weekly schedules where people call out last-minute and labor cost percentages matter?
+Which one fits?
+Building weekly schedules where people call out last-minute and labor cost percentages matter?
 Homebase handles shift operations.
-You're assigning people to different client projects and need to track who's working on what?
-Clockify works for agencies and freelancers at Pro tier and up.
+Assigning people to client projects and tracking who's working on what?
+Clockify works for agencies at Pro and above.

-Homebase Time Tracking focuses on shift verification, break compliance with FLSA, and preventing time theft through GPS and photo verification.
+Homebase time tracking focuses on shift verification, break compliance with the Fair Labor Standards Act (FLSA), and preventing time theft through GPS and time clock verification.
 Timesheets connect directly to payroll.

 Homebase time tracking: